-While all HR metrics are vital, the 4 below will be particularly crucial.
-Take a look:
+While all HR metrics are vital, the 4 below will be particularly crucial:

 Cost per hire is the total cost of bringing a new hire into the company, and it covers everything from salary to recruitment expenses.
 Depending on your industry, you can expect to spend anywhere from £2,577 (for retail businesses) to £6,707 (for legal firms) for recruitment alone.